moorepants/dissertation/systemidentification.rst

 motorcycle handling qualities for the U.S. National Highway Traffic Safety Administration in the late 70's, [Weir1979a]_.
 This was a follow up to both the CALSPAN studies and [Taguchi1975]_ both under or related to the same administration.
-There is litte to no explicit system identification in the study but some important elements are there.
+There is little to no explicit system identification in the study but some important elements are there.
 In terms of the passive model identification they present steady state comparisons of their experimental data to their models with varying degrees of qualitative agreement and generally